 “Federal funding like this plays an important role in contributing to the fight to end the drug epidemic that is devastating so many families and communities across West Virginia,” Senator Capito said.
 “I helped change the state grant formula in the Labor-HHS government funding bill, and the benefits of that change are evident today with the distribution of this second round of resources.
 Making sure these funds are available is one of my top priorities as a member of the appropriations committee, but it’s even more important to me that these funds are going to states like ours with the greatest needs.
 That’s exactly what my changes to the state grant formula make possible.
 I am glad to see this critical funding come to our state and will continue to advocate for these much-needed resources.”

 - Hits: 0

-Tywonne Crawford, of Martinsburg has admitted to distributing cocaine and heroin, United States Attorney Bill Powell announced.
+Michael Lee Gray, II, of Marshall, Va., has admitted to his involvement in a drug distribution conspiracy, United States Attorney Bill Powell announced.

-Crawford, 39, pled guilty to one count of conspiracy to distribute heroin and cocaine base.
-Crawford admitted to conspiring with others to distribute heroin and cocaine base from October to November 2018 in Berkeley County.
+Gray, 29, pled guilty to one count of conspiracy to distribute methamphetamine.
+Gray admitted to working with others to distribute methamphetamine from August 2017 to June 2018 in Mineral, Hardy, and Hampshire Counties and elsewhere.

-The investigation was funded by the federal Organized Crime Drug Enforcement Task Force Program (OCDETF).
-The OCDETF program supplies critical federal funding and co- ordination that allows federal and state agencies to work together to successfully identify, investigate, and prosecute major interstate and international drug trafficking organizations and other criminal enterprises.
-U.S. Magistrate Judge Robert W. Trumble presided.
+The investigation was funded in part by the federal Organized Crime Drug Enforcement Task Force Program (OCDETF).
+The OCDETF program supplies critical federal funding and coordination that allows federal and state agencies to work together to successfully identify, investigate, and prosecute major interstate and international drug trafficking organizations and other criminal enterprises.

 - Hits: 0